About Chiropractors

 The College of Chiropractors of Alberta is entrusted with administering the regulatory requirements set by government in the Health Professions Act (legislation) for all chiropractors.

-For concerns about a chiropractor, and to make a complain please visit: Submit a complaint (theccoa.ca)
+For concerns about a chiropractor, and to make a complaint please visit: Submit a complaint (theccoa.ca)

 Highly educated